 Our agile app building platform is the foundation for innovative digital experiences at scale for mobile, desktop and beyond

-Matt shared this finding at the RETHINK Office Conference, part of a great discussion with other innovators driving technology for office buildings, spaces and work-from-anywhere support systems, all charged with the same task: Identify and implement technologies that balance the needs of the enterprise and employees.
+Matt shared this at the RETHINK Office Conference, part of a great discussion with other innovators driving technology for office buildings, spaces and work-from-anywhere support systems, all charged with the same task: deploying technologies that balance the needs of the enterprise and employees.

-As the pandemic continues to impact return-to-office strategies, some enterprises, like Okta, are shifting their workplaces to focus on smaller spaces — but more of them.
-In this environment, creating a frictionless, consistent experience for people across a greater number of smaller offices and for those working remotely is the challenge.
+As the pandemic continues to impact return-to-office strategies, some enterprises, like Okta, are changing the way they look at space.
+In this environment, the challenge is in creating a frictionless, consistent experience for people across a greater number of smaller offices and remotely.

 Okta was an early leader in dynamic work, adopting a hybrid model long before the pandemic accelerated the transition worldwide.
-They have created a robust mobile app, Atmosphere, using the Modo Workplace app-building platform, to be a companion to their dynamic model.
-And with a simple data warehouse on top of it, Okta’s Modo Workplace app has also been a catalyst in assessing facility needs in a different way.
+They have created a robust mobile app, Atmosphere, using the Modo app-building platform, to be a companion to their dynamic model.
+With a simple data warehouse on top of it, Okta’s Modo Workplace app has also helped them address facility needs in a different way.

 Having this data enables Okta to level up other operational services like food and parking, to meet employees where they are.